HOW CAN WE AFFORD THE BOOMERS? The Freedomain MMT Debate...

 I think practical solutions are important.

-But yeah, so I guess um the net assets injected through uh federal deficits are the safest assets, uh only the safest of the savings assets, but they constitute a net savings that does not come with a debt associated with it, unlike generated money.
+But yeah, so I guess the net assets injected through federal deficits are the safest assets, only the safest of the savings assets, but they constitute a net savings that does not come with a debt associated with it.

-Like a uh, for example, um a bank uh uh uh bank money which uh comes through a bank loan.
+Like for example, a bank money which comes through a bank loan.

-Um if I buy a stock, same situation like uh the stock is a debt for the company, a bond is a debt for the company, but federal government deficits inject net savings which don't come with strings attached and add to very safe uh a very safe asset buffer for the aggregate private sector.
+But federal government deficits inject net savings, which don't come with strings attached and add to very safe asset buffer for the aggregate private sector.

 If that makes sense.

-Excuse me, which is when I first uh co-founded a software company back in the 90s, uh, we went around hat in hand.
+And I'll sort of give you a personal example, which I think is generally true, excuse me, which is when I first co-founded a software company back in the 90s, we went around hat in hand.

 They're like, come on, man.

-And so uh we went around hat in hand to doesn't sort of really matter who private individuals, and we raised uh $80,000.
+And so we went around hat in hand to doesn't sort of really matter who, private individuals, and we raised $80,000.

 But that created a company that was worth a lot of money.